Amid68/Fake-News-Detection/data_analysis/ISOT_analysis/ISOT_analysis.md

 ## 4. News Content Analysis

-I'll now analyze different aspects of news content to understand what linguistic patterns transformer models need to learn for effective fake news detection.
+After cleaning the data, I analyze different aspects of news content to understand what linguistic patterns transformer models need to learn for effective fake news detection.

 ### 4.1 Text Structure Analysis

+I begin by analyzing basic structural features of the text:

 ```python